JennEYoon/learn-mldl/README.md

 #### History:

- * Started on 7/17/2019 as a Github public repo.
+ * Started on 7/17/2019 as a Github public repo "learn-mldl".
  * August and September 2019, add folders for CS231n, dlai (deep learning .ai), Chollet-DLPy book, Vanderplas machine learning book.
  * February-March 2020, update dlai folders for more classes.